adamg02/surveyonline/DATABASE_SETUP.md

 2. Use the SQLite schema: `npx prisma migrate dev --schema=./prisma/schema-sqlite.prisma`
 3. Generate client: `npx prisma generate --schema=./prisma/schema-sqlite.prisma`

+## Migration Notes

+The project includes migrations that have been converted to work with both SQLite and PostgreSQL.
+However:

+- **Production (Render)**: Uses `prisma db push` to avoid migration conflicts
+- **Local Development**: Use `prisma migrate dev` for development workflow
+- If switching between SQLite and PostgreSQL locally, you may need to reset migrations

 ## Commands

 ### PostgreSQL (Production Schema)